matrix-org/matrix-spec/content/rooms/fragments/v1-floaty-power-levels.md

  * First, exponential notation is applied: `5.114698E4` becomes `51146.98`
  * Second, the value is truncated at the decimal point: `51146.98` becomes `51146`.

-Any float greater than or equal to `1e309` must result in the powerlevel event being rejected.
+Values outside the range represented by IEE754 binary64 (a "double") cause the powerlevel event to be rejected.

 For example, this is a valid `m.room.power_levels` event in this room version: